Jean Alesi: Formula One career

-Tyrrell
+Tyrrell (1989–1990)

 While Alesi was seen as a talent of the future, his start as a Formula One driver was somewhat fortuitous.
 Prior to the 1989 French Grand Prix, Ken Tyrrell had signed a deal to run Camel cigarette sponsorship on his previously unsponsored cars.
 However this caused problems for Michele Alboreto who was personally sponsored by rival cigarette brand Marlboro.
 The sponsorship clash forced Tyrrell to release Alboreto and find another driver.
 The team decided to look at whoever was leading International Formula 3000 at the time, and Alesi was signed as the replacement.

 Alesi debuted in the 1989 French Grand Prix at Paul Ricard in a Tyrrell-Ford and finished fourth, having run as high as second during the race.
 Ken Tyrrell was sufficiently impressed to give him an eighteen-month contract.
-He drove most of the rest of the season for Tyrrell while continuing his successful Formula 3000 campaign, (occasionally giving the car up in favour of Johnny Herbert when Formula 3000 clashed), scoring points again at the Italian and Spanish Grands Prix.
+He drove most of the rest of the season for Tyrrell while continuing his successful Formula 3000 campaign, occasionally giving the car up in favour of Johnny Herbert when Formula 3000 clashed, scoring points again at the Italian and Spanish Grands Prix.

 With Jonathan Palmer having retired from driving at the end of 1989 and a new teammate in Satoru Nakajima, Alesi amazingly became Tyrrell's lead driver in 1990 for what would be his first full year in Grand Prix racing (prior to the start of the 1990 season, Alesi only had 8 race starts in Formula One).
 At the first event, the United States Grand Prix at Phoenix, he led for 25 laps in front of Ayrton Senna with a car powered by a customer Ford V8 considered as vastly inferior to the factory-developed Honda V10 in Senna's McLaren, and also re-passing Senna after the Brazilian had first overtaken for the lead, before ultimately finishing second.
 Second place in the Monaco Grand Prix followed, and by mid-season top teams were clamouring for his services in 1991.
 A confused situation erupted, with Tyrrell, Williams, and Ferrari all claiming to have signed the driver within a very short period.
-The results dropped away during the rest of the 1990 season, and Alesi finished ninth in the championship, with 13 points.
+The results dropped away during the rest of the 1990 season, and Alesi finished ninth in the championship, with thirteen points.

-There were signs of Alesi's talent in the Italian Grand Prix at Monza where he qualified the under powered Tyrrell in 5th place less than a second slower than Senna's pole time.
-At both the original and restart (caused by Derek Warwick's Lotus crashing heavily), Alesi passed the more powerful V12 Ferrari of reigning World Champion Alain Prost for 3rd place and within a lap would be harrying McLaren's Gerhard Berger for 2nd.
-On lap 5, though, he spun into the barriers at the Rettifilo chicane.
+There were signs of Alesi's talent in the Italian Grand Prix at Monza where he qualified the under powered Tyrrell in fifth place less than a second slower than Senna's pole time.
+At both the original and restart (caused by Derek Warwick's Lotus crashing heavily), Alesi passed the more powerful V12 Ferrari of reigning World Champion Alain Prost for third place and within a lap would be harrying McLaren's Gerhard Berger for second.
+On lap five, though, he spun into the barriers at the Rettifilo chicane.